yanchenm/volunteer-portal/README.md

 ## Features

-- ⚛️ React user interface built for usability
+- ⚛️ React user interface built for usability.

-- 📋 Responsive application form with validation
+- 📋 Responsive application form with validation.

-- ⏱ Live tracking of application status
+- ⏱ Live tracking of application status.

-- 📡 Signed documents uploaded directly to S3
+- 📡 Signed documents uploaded directly to S3.

-- 📊 Track volunteer hours and history
+- 📊 Track volunteer hours and history.

-- ✔️ Staff review and approval for new volunteers
+- ✔️ Staff review and approval for new volunteers.

 ## Running Locally